Quantum circuit approximations and entanglement renormalization for the Dirac field in 1+1 dimensions: Acknowledgments

 \section{Acknowledgments}

 \phantomsection We acknowledge interesting discussions with Sukhbinder Singh.
+We would like to thank the anonymous referees for their thoughtful feedback.
 MW acknowledges support by the NWO through Veni grant no.~680-47-459.
 VBS expresses his thanks to the University of Amsterdam and the CWI for their hospitality.
 He acknowledges funding by the ERC consolidator grant QUTE and thanks Frank Verstraete for discussions and his support.
-BGS is supported by the Simons Foundation as part of the It From Qubit Collaboration.
+BGS is supported by the Simons Foundation as part of the It From Qubit Collaboration. \begin{appendix}